 Human Connectome Project Pamphlet (web-resolution)

-Through a collaboration between the Laboratory of Neuro Imaging at UCLA and Martinos Center for Biomedical Imaging at Massachusetts General Hospital, the HCP is being developed to employ advanced neuroimaging methods, and to construct an extensive informatics infrastructure to link these data and connectivity models to detailed phenomic and genomic data, building upon existing multidisciplinary and collaborative efforts currently underway.
+Through a collaboration between the Laboratory of Neuro Imaging and Martinos Center for Biomedical Imaging at Massachusetts General Hospital, the HCP is being developed to employ advanced neuroimaging methods, and to construct an extensive informatics infrastructure to link these data and connectivity models to detailed phenomic and genomic data, building upon existing multidisciplinary and collaborative efforts currently underway.
 Working with the HCP consortium based at Washington University in St. Louis, we will provide rich data, essential imaging protocols, and sophisticated connectivity analysis tools for the neuroscience community.

 The Human Connectome Project is a five-year project sponsored by sixteen components of the National Institutes of Health, split between two consortia of research institutions.
 Funding for the Harvard/MGH-UCLA consortium is provided through the grant award U01-MH93765.
 To read an overview of the consortia, see the NIH Blueprint Human Connectome.